MyAGV Plus API User Guide

 version = agv_plus.get_system_version()

-# Get all chassis and battery status information
+# Get all battery and chassis status messages

 print(agv_plus.get_all_msg())